Detours Back as Flooding Closes Western Iowa Roads - KDLT

 Detours Back as Flooding Closes Western Iowa Roads

-HAMBURG, Iowa – Motorists in southwestern Iowa are back to traveling a maze of detours as a new round of flooding closes portions of Interstate 29 and other highways and roads.
+HAMBURG, Iowa (AP) – Motorists in southwestern Iowa are back to traveling a maze of detours as a new round of flooding closes a 40-mile stretch of Interstate 29 and other highways and roads.

 Those thoroughfares had only reopened in recent weeks following devastating flooding along the Missouri River in March.
-On Wednesday, the Iowa Department of Transportation said that I-29 is closed from St. Joseph, Missouri, to the Iowa state line at Hamburg.
-From Hamburg north to Pacific Junction, the interstate sees intermittent lane closures due to new flooding, significantly slowing the flow of traffic.
+On Wednesday, the Iowa Department of Transportation said that I-29 is closed from Pacific Junction to the Missouri state line.
+Some sections of I-29 from the state line to St. Joseph, Missouri, had reopened Wednesday afternoon after being closed earlier in the day.

 Highway 2 – which connects the interstate to Nebraska City, Nebraska, over the Missouri River – is again closed for flooding.
 New flooding has also closed Highway 34 between the Nebraska state line and I-29 near Pacific Junction.